The Babadook Review - The Horrors Of Grief and Trauma

 Babadook horror movie reiew

-The Babadook is a horror movie that was released in 2014.
-It was directed by Jennifer Kent and stars Essie Davis as a single mother named Amelia who is struggling to raise her son Samuel, played by Noah Wiseman.
+The Babadook is a horror movie that was released in 2014 and was directed by Jennifer Kent and stars Essie Davis as a single mother named Amelia who is struggling to raise her son Samuel, played by Noah Wiseman.

 The Tragic Background

-Amelia, the mother, carries a heavy burden of resentment towards her son, Samuel.
-He was born on the same day his father died, and Amelia struggles with the conflicting emotions associated with his birth.
-This resentment adds an extra layer of complexity to their relationship and further contributes to the tension in the film.
+Amelia, the mother, carries a heavy burden of resentment towards her son, Samuel, as he was born on the same day his father died, and Amelia struggles with the conflicting emotions associated with his birth.

-The film is filled with awkwardness and tension, showcasing the strained dynamics within the family.
-The resentment felt by the mother, combined with the grief and trauma experienced by both Amelia and Samuel, leads to a sense of discomfort throughout the movie.
-As you watch the movie you witness the strained interactions and the emotional toll it takes on the characters.
+The film is filled with awkwardness and tension, showcasing the strained dynamics within the family, in particular the resentment felt by the mother, combined with the grief and trauma experienced by both Amelia and Samuel, and as you watch the movie you witness the strained interactions and the emotional toll it takes on them.

-The impact of the father's death on the characters plays a big role in particular.
-Amelia's inability to let go of her grief and move forward with her life is a central theme in the film and the presence of the Babadook, symbolizes the unresolved trauma and grief that continues to haunt Amelia and Samuel.
-It represents the lasting impact of their loss and the inability to escape from it.
+Amelia's inability to let go of her grief and move forward with her life is a central theme in the film and the presence of The Babadook, symbolizes the unresolved trauma and grief that continues to haunt them and it represents the lasting impact of their loss and the inability to escape from it.

 The Babadook's Arrival

-At first, Sam's fears and concerns are dismissed by those around him, including his mother, Amelia.
-They believe that he is just a scared child with an overactive imagination, however, as the story progresses, it becomes clear that the Babadook is not just a figment of Sam's imagination.
+At first, Sam's fears and concerns are dismissed by those around him, including his mother, and she believes that he is just a scared child with an overactive imagination, but as the story progresses, it becomes clear that The Babadook is not just a figment of his imagination.

 The creature begins to infiltrate their lives in more ways than one, transforming from a mere bedtime story character into a menacing and real threat.